How To Install a New Thermostat

-Programmable, digital thermostats allow you to set the temperature for your home by time of day and by day of the week.
-This allows you to set a comfortable temperature for times when you are home, a lower temperature while are sleeping and another temperature while you are away from home.
+Installing a new programmable thermostat can save you money by using less energy.
+A programmable thermostat let's you set the temperature to heat and cool your home economically.
+Instead of turning on the heat or A/C when the thermostat reaches the set temperature, a programmable one also lets you set the temperature by the time of day; seven day models even let you set different schedules for each day of the week.
+This allows you to set a comfortable temperature for times when you are home, an economical temperature while are sleeping and another temperature while you are away from home.
 This can add up to a big savings in energy use by not heating or cooling unnecessarily.
-Plus, if you select the feature, you can program different schedules for different days of the week.
-If you need more information on selecting a thermostat, read our article.
+If you want more information on selecting a thermostat, read our article for helpful advice.

-Replacing a thermostat is surprisingly easy to do.
+Replacing a thermostat is pretty easy to do.
 In most cases it can be accomplished in 15 minutes with just a screwdriver.
-But more important is why you should consider installing a programmable digital thermostat.
-A new thermostat will save energy and money, all the while making your home more comfortable.

 Installing a New Programmable Thermostat

 - R: "Hot" side of transformer or RH for heat, RC for cool (red):

 - W2: Heat, second stage (pink or other color)

 - Y2: Cool, second compressor stage (blue or pink)